ryanklee/think-taink/docs/experiment_design_language.md

 1. **Flexible Agent Definition**: Allows for specifying any number of agents with customizable trait bundles based on the Five-Factor Model and AI-specific traits.
 2. **Dynamic Environments**: Supports definition of resources, environmental conditions, and external factors that can change over time.
-3. **Complex Interactions**: Enables specification of various interaction types and rules between agents, including communication and alliance formation.
+3. **Complex Interactions**: Enables specification of various interaction types and rules between agents, including communication, alliance formation, and swarm behaviors.
 4. **Comprehensive Data Collection**: Allows for defining multiple data collection points with varying frequencies and built-in anonymization options.
 5. **Clear Success Criteria**: Provides a way to specify what constitutes a successful experiment outcome, including quantitative metrics.
 6. **Ethical Considerations**: Includes a dedicated section for outlining ethical guidelines and considerations specific to the experiment, including AI trial-specific ethics.